-%DISASSEMBLE without a start operand permits the user to continue a previously issued %DISASSEMBLE command until the test object is switched or a new operand value is defined by means of a BS2000 or AID command (/LOAD-PROGRAM, /EXEC-PROGRAM, %BASE).
+%DISASSEMBLE without a start operand permits the user to continue a previously issued %DISASSEMBLE command until the test object is switched or a new operand value is defined by means of a BS2000 or AID command (LOAD-EXECUTABLE-PROGRAM, START-EXECUTABLE-PROGRAM, %BASE).
 AID continues disassembly at the memory address following the address last processed by the previous %DISASSEMBLE command.
-If number is not specified either, AID generates the same number of output lines as declared before.
+If output-quantity is not specified either, AID generates the same amount of output lines as declared before.

-If the user has not entered a %DISASSEMBLE command during a test session or has changed the test object and does not specify current values for one or both operands in the %DISASSEMBLE command, AID works with the default value 10 for number and V'0' for start.
+If the user has not entered a %DISASSEMBLE command during a test session or has changed the test object and does not specify current values for one or both operands in the %DISASSEMBLE command, AID works with the default value 10 for output-quantity and V'0' for start.